 - Program quality supports: Get group and individualized quality improvement support via Accreditation Quality Initiative Supports (AQIS) for centers, group homes, and school-based programs, and Staffed Family Child Care Networks for family child care providers.

 - CTCARES programs: Register your program!
-If you register for CTCARES, your program to be ready to apply for fiscal supports now and in the future.
+If you register for CTCARES, your program will be ready to apply for fiscal supports now and in the future.
 We will continue to work to offer more phases of support for your program.

 How did OEC choose the supports offered in this program?